Verifying the existence of maximum likelihood estimates for generalized linear models: Introduction

-In this paper, we resolve several key aspects of the current ambiguity regarding the non-existence of estimates in Poisson and other generalized linear models (GLMs).
-We do so in part by drawing on a largely uncredited contribution by \citet{verbeek1989compactification}, who derived necessary and sufficient conditions governing the existence of ML estimates for a broad class of GLMs, encompassing both Poisson and binary choice, as well many other models for use with count data and other applications.\footnote{As of this writing, both printings of \citet{verbeek1989compactification,verbeek_compactification_1992} together have only seven citations listed on Google Scholar.
-As the editor's note appended to \citet{verbeek_compactification_1992} explains, Albert Verbeek's motivation for writing this paper was identical to that of \citet{santos_silva_existence_2010}: frustration over standard algorithms either failing to converge or converging to nonsensical estimates.} Using \citet{verbeek1989compactification}'s earlier results as our starting point, we show that, for many GLMs, at least some of the linear parameters can usually be consistently estimated, even when the ML estimates can nominally be said to ``not exist''---a result that turns out to be especially helpful for Poisson and similar models.
-We also add new results for some models that only have become popular in the years following \citet{verbeek1989compactification} and that turn out not to share these useful properties.
-For example, the log-link Gamma Pseudo-maximum Likelihood (PML) model sometimes recommended in fields such as international trade and health care economics has completely different conditions governing existence than Poisson models and cannot be sensibly estimated without altering the model when non-existence occurs.
+We derive our main results in part by drawing on a largely uncredited contribution by \citet{verbeek1989compactification}, who established necessary and sufficient conditions governing the existence of ML estimates for a broad class of GLMs.\footnote{As of this writing, both printings of \citet{verbeek1989compactification,verbeek_compactification_1992} together have only eleven unique citations listed on Google Scholar.
+Another notable earlier contribution by \citet{aickin1979existence}, discussed below, appears to be similarly uncredited. } {} Using Verbeek's earlier results as our starting point, we show that for many GLMs, even when the ML estimates can nominally be said to ``not exist'', at least some of the linear parameters can usually be consistently estimated.
+We also add new results for PML estimation approaches that have only become popular {in more recent years} and that turn out not to share these useful properties.
+For example, the log-link gamma PML estimator sometimes recommended in fields such as international trade and health care economics has very different conditions governing nonexistence than Poisson and suffers from more dire consequences when it occurs.